 There's also a human country called Carbombya.

 It was a thinly veiled jab at Libya.
-Casey Kasem found it so offensive he quit voice acting for the show, and Bluestreak, Cliffjumper, and Teletraan 1, his three main voices on the show, were written out.
+Casey Kasem (who was ethnically Arab) found it so offensive he quit voice acting for the show, and Bluestreak, Cliffjumper, and Teletraan 1, his three main voices on the show, were written out.